mindaugaskasp/discord-music-bot/README.md

 ## How to Use - Docker Edition

 1. Install Docker & Docker Compose for your machine
+2. Clone or download repository as ZIP and and change your terminal working directory to project root
-2. Set up configuration data in `configs/app.json` file (youtube API token, Discord Application token, Owner ID(s), listen-moe radio etc)
+3. Set up configuration data in `configs/app.json` file (youtube API token, Discord Application token, Owner ID(s), listen-moe radio log in details etc)
-3. Clone or download repository as ZIP and open terminal and change your working directory to cloned/downloaded project root
 4. Run `docker-compose run --build` in terminal to build image & run container.
 If you see `Logged In!` in terminal window.
 Your bot has started without any problems.
-5. (Optional): Run `docker-compose down` to shut down container instance.
-Refer to docker-compose manual for more info on docker command usage.
-6. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID of the application whose token you've set in `app.json` file.
+5. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID of the application whose token you've set in `app.json` file.
-7. Confirm that application has started without any errors (look for `Logged In!` text in terminal)
-8. Use command `<prefix>help` to view commands available in your discord guild, `<prefix>` is custom command prefix you can set in `configs/app.json` file.
+6. Use command `<prefix>help` to view commands available in your discord guild, `<prefix>` is custom command prefix you can set in `configs/app.json` file.
 All commands must start by declaring the prefix first.
 E.g. If we have default prefix set as `!` then all commands would proceed with it and be initiated like so `!help` or `!join` etc.

 ## User Guide